zadarastorage/zadara-examples/k8s/eksd/README.md

-# EKS-D deployment setup
+# EKS-D automated deployment

-Below is an example (not OOTB production-grade solution) for an EKS-D deployment over zCompute
+Below is an example (not OOTB production-grade solution) for an EKS-D automated deployment over zCompute - facilitating cloud integration with ASG scaling, instance labeling & lifecycle, native load balancing and built-in storage abilities with the AWS EBS CSI driver.

+## Known limitations
+* zCompute minimal version is **23.08** (previous versions will not support the EKS-D initialization phase which is implemented in Step #2)
+* EBS CSI requires modifying the [udev service](https://manpages.ubuntu.com/manpages/jammy/man7/udev.7.html), allowing API calls to be made upon new volume attachment

 ## Prerequisites: zCompute

-* Version
-    * This automated solution will only work on zCompute release 23.08 and above
-* Network:
-    * Networking Service Engine VPC_NATGW must be enabled (usually already on for production clouds)
 * Images:
     * Ubuntu 22.04 (or CentOS 7) image should be imported from the Marketplace to be used for the Bastion VM
     * Zadara's pre-baked EKS-D image should be imported from the below URL to be used for the Kubernetes nodes: \